 Dental Crowns:

-Dental crowns are another indirect filling treatment as inlays and onlays.
-However, crowns are placed on the tooth surface like a cap, and they provide better protection.
+Dental crowns are another indirect filling treatment, similar to inlays and onlays.
+However, crowns are placed on the tooth surface like a cap, providing better protection.
 It is usually advised for more severe tooth problems.

 Extraction: